hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

    squeeze-excitation channel multiply only if the target corpus requires it.
 7. Maintain AFU LUT lowering for standalone Sigmoid and clipping while keeping source-fused activation clamps in final requantization.
-8. Maintain the implemented MaxPool K5 S1 P2, nearest-neighbor 2x C32, and
+8. Maintain the implemented MaxPool K5 S1 P2, selected C32-grouped
-   global average pool paths while expanding only model-required shapes.
+   nearest-neighbor 2x, and global average pool paths while expanding only model-required shapes.
 9. Add out-of-place and liveness constraints for AFU operations.

 ### Tests